 Learn about Internet speed

->

-> Although Google Fiber provides the fastest network speeds available in the home today, there are a number of situations that can cause your network speeds to slow down.
-Some potential culprits are:
+Although Google Fiber provides incredibly fast network speeds, there are a number of situations that can cause your network speeds to slow down.
+Potential issues include:

->

-> Older network interface card
+Older network interface card

 Most computers, laptops, and tablets that come equipped with 1 Gig network interface cards have the ability to communicate with Google Fiber's network at 1 Gig speeds when connected to the Network Box with an Ethernet cable.
 Some devices that have a 1 Gig network card may not communicate at that speed inside the computer, which can also affect your overall communication speed.

 The type of hardware you use, the age of the device, the operating system, the web browser, and the other applications running on your device all affect upload and download speeds.
 When you perform network speed tests, be sure that your device is wired to the network and that no other applications are running.
 Even running an email application in the background can affect your test results.